Silent No More: The Perspective of Heterosexual Men Living with HIV

 CLICK HERE to Volunteer.
 Volunteers can get free admission if they desire.
 Contact firstname.lastname@example.org to learn how to register for free after you sign up to volunteer.

 Stigma is defined by Webster’s Dictionary as: a set of negative and unfair beliefs that a society or group of people have about something.
 In the more than four decades of the HIV Pandemic, the medical, scientific and communities most impacted by HIV have made incredible strides; moving us from what was once death sentence, to now a manageable chronic condition.
 That progress has been unequal across race, gender identity, sexual orientation, socioeconomic status and geographic location due to several factors but one of the primary culprits remains from the earliest days of the HIV pandemic, HIV-related stigma.

 We welcome your paintings, drawings, poetry, video, photos, essays, and any other art forms.
 At least three top selections will receive prizes.
 CLICK HERE to submit.
 Deadline October 13, 2023.

-We are excited to announce a new program to fight stigma for youth age 18 to 29 years with HIV, living in the USA Mid-Atlantic Region.
+We are excited to announce that our program to fight stigma for youth age 18 to 29 years with HIV, “StoryTIME” is still open for new enrollments!
 Mentorship and leadership and advocacy skills training included.
 Want to learn more?
 CLICK HERE